 Peterson When they started Exhale, Baker says that there were only two sides to the issue, and she didn’t think the labels of pro-choice and pro-life were useful for an organization that welcomed people from both sides to call in and talk about their experiences.

 Baker: At first, we were kind of label-less, we were like, “We’re nothing!” but that’s not true, because we were actually for something that was really important.
 And that was for non-judgment, for healing, and for the well-being of women.
 That’s how we came to invent Pro-Voice, and that’s what my book is all about – how we’ve been using Pro-Voice to both support people who have abortions, how to get people talking to one another about difficult topics that can be very personal, or very big and politicized like abortion, and how that might be useful on other controversial topics as well.

-Peterson: She says that’s what unique about Pro-Voice: they care about the opinions and stories of people on all sides of the issue.
+Peterson: She says that’s what’s unique about Pro-Voice: they care about the opinions and stories of people on all sides of the issue.
 It’s a pretty courageous stand, what with all of the venom that flies back and forth on the topic.
-Their philosophy is to embrace the voices of all people no matter their gender, race, religion or political views.
+Their philosophy is to embrace the voices of all people no matter their gender, race, religion, or political views.
 They’re not out to change anyone’s political stand on the issue.
-Instead, they want to foster understanding of individuals’ experiences with abortion.
-Baker says that Pro-Voice does this with three core tools: listening, storytelling and embracing grey areas.
+Instead, they want to foster an understanding of individuals’ experiences with abortion.
+Baker says that Pro-Voice does this with three core tools: listening, storytelling, and embracing grey areas.